 Experienced bookkeepers can close the books, prepare financial statements, analyze them, and get ready for tax time.
 Accountants may supervise bookkeepers and prepare some of the more complex journal entries.
-Supervisory accountants would review the financial transactions, journal entries, and financial statements, including the balance sheet, income statement, and statement of cash flows for accuracy.
-CPA firms may review or audit the financial statements, especially when required for obtaining financing or providing financial information to investors. (link to Zar Money accounting basics and cash flow articles)
+Supervisory accountants would review the financial transactions, journal entries, and financial statements, including The Balance Sheet, Income Statement, and Statement of Cash Flows for accuracy.
+CPA firms may review or audit the financial statements, especially when required for obtaining financing or providing financial information to investors.

 Create a standard detailed closing calendar that lists tasks, persons assigned, and deadlines.
 Regular monthly closes use the same steps.
 Some additional steps are added for the year-end close.
 Creating and distributing this closing calendar will ensure that the required steps are taken each month and will establish accountability.

-The income statement includes transactions for the accounting period of an entire (twelve-month) year, whereas the balance sheet is a snapshot at the ending date of one or more periods presented in the financial statement.
-(The Statement of Cash Flows is covered in a separate Zar Money article. (link) For its accounting period, a business can either use a calendar year-end or choose a different fiscal year-end, such as a month with lower inventory balances or business activity.
-As an extra step for the company’s year-end, zero out income statement accounts to a retained earnings account on the balance sheet.
+For its accounting period, a business can either use a calendar year-end or choose a different fiscal year-end, such as a month with lower inventory balances or business activity.
+As an extra step for the company’s year-end, zero out The Income Statement accounts to a retained earnings account on The Balance Sheet.
 This zeroing step will result in the next year’s accounts only capturing that year’s activity in the accounting records and financial statements.

 Prepare financial statements on a monthly and yearly basis, showing comparable results for the same period in the prior year.
 Financial statements may also show results summarized by (three-month) quarters.